 Over the course of the 6-mile exploration, we went down rocky jungle labyrinths into water-filled caves and across bridges where the river nearly overtook the road.
 It was a great adventure and definitely unlike anything we’ve done at a theme park before.

 After our ride in the amphibious vehicles, it was time for our visit to end much as it began—with a trip down an underground river.
 This time, it was a swim.

 The 430-yard-long river is full of twists and turns that open into magnificent caverns.
 As with the first river, there is plenty of light to see by, but we still had the distinct feeling of being in an underground oasis.

 As we floated our way along through the calm water, we again passed ancient stalactites and rocky surfaces as we wondered what new sight would be around the next corner.
 (These rivers have more rocky features than the underground rivers at Xplor’s sister park Xcaret and are completely enclosed).

 The most amazing part of the river swim came right at the very end.
 As the river dead ended, we swam through a waterfall into a circular room where light poured in from above ground.
 Everyone just floated there, mesmerized by the light and the rushing water that drowned out all other sounds.

 But ultimately it was time to depart.
-A bit damp and a lot tired, we left the river and gathered our things, ready for the quick trip back to the hotel.
+A bit damp and a lot tired, we left the river and gathered our things, ready for the quick trip back to our hotel, Occidental at Xcaret Destination.
 And a nap.